Mike20082/Progressbar-Qb-Core/README.md

-**This Progress Bar Is The Default Qb-Core Progressbar And You Have To Just Rename The File From Progressbar-Qb-Core-main To Just progressbar to just make it work properly...
+**This Progress Bar Is The Default Qb-Core Progressbar And You Have To Just Rename The File From Mike-Progressbar-main To Just progressbar to just make it work properly...
 Have Fun**

 Thank You.......Credits- @https://github.com/qbcore-framework